psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 Release date: 2026-03-22

-* Added: MILESTONE: HTTP Purge via ngx_cache_purge module — fastest purge path when the Nginx module is present.
+* Added: HTTP Purge via ngx_cache_purge module — fastest purge path when the Nginx module is present.
 Falls back to filesystem automatically when not available.
 * Added: MILESTONE: Index Purge — single-page purges now use a persistent URL index to skip full directory scans.
 The base index replicates the snapshot, and the index is automatically updated after each purge if the URL is not already indexed.
 * Added: Preload Watchdog — ensures post-preload tasks run immediately when preloading finishes, without depending on visitor traffic to trigger WP-Cron.
 * Added: Mobile Floating Action Button (FAB) — logged-in admins on mobile devices get a floating action button with Purge and Preload actions on the frontend.